fenok/react-router-typesafe-routes/README.md

 The `route()` helper returns a route object, which has the following fields:

 - `$path` and `$relativePath`, where `$path` contains a combined path pattern with a leading slash (`/`), and `$relativePath` contains a combined path pattern **without intermediate stars (`*`)** and a leading slash (`/`).
 They can be passed to e.g. the `path` prop of React Router `<Route/>`.
-  > ❗ At the time of writing, patterns with optional segments [can't](https://github.com/remix-run/react-router/discussions/9862) be used in `matchPath`/`useMatch`.
 - `$buildPath()` for building parametrized URL paths (pathname + search + hash) which can be passed to e.g. the `to` prop of React Router `<Link />`.
 - `$buildState()` for building typed states, which can be passed to e.g. the `state` prop of React Router `<Link />`.
 - `$buildPathname()`, `$buildSearch()`, and `$buildHash()` for building parametrized URL parts.
 They can be used (in conjunction with `$buildState()`) to e.g. build a parametrized `Location` object.
 - `$getTypedParams()`, `$getTypedSearchParams()`, `$getTypedHash()`, and `$getTypedState()` for retrieving typed params from React Router primitives.
 Untyped params are omitted.
 - `$getUntypedParams()`, `$getUntypedSearchParams()`, and `$getUntypedState()` for retrieving untyped params from React Router primitives.
 Typed params are omitted.
 Note that the hash is always typed, as well as the state when it's typed as a whole.
 - `$getPlainParams()` and `$getPlainSearchParams()` for building React Router primitives from typed params.
 Note how hash and state don't need these functions because `$buildHash()` and `$buildState()` can be used instead.
-- `$options`, which contains resolved type objects (and possibly hash values) of the route, as well as its `path` option.
+- `$spec`, which contains resolved type objects (and possibly hash values) of the route, as well as its `path` option.
 - `$`, which contains child routes that lack the parent path pattern and the corresponding type objects.
 - Any number of child routes (that can't start with a `$`).